gravitational/teleport/rfd/0098-securing-docker-images.md

 ```
 > **NOTE:** This unpack-and-copy installation method is only appropriate for
 > packages with no complex installation requirements, like post-inbstall hooks.
+>
+> Also note that for the sake of clarity I'm only including one dependency package.
+> In the real distribution there would be multiple packages required.

 ### Alternative builders